oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 In order to streamline releases, we are planning to ensure that all critical user journeys (CUJs) on the Oppia web application are covered by acceptance tests.
 This is important because it will provide assurance that, on the merge of every PR, these critical user journeys still function correctly, which means that no major breakages will result if the develop branch gets deployed to production.
 Additionally, having a complete set of acceptance tests that are organized by CUJ makes it easier to audit whether or not a particular CUJ has been included, and it also helps developers add tests for new CUJs while still keeping the tests well-organized.

 This project includes:
   - Writing acceptance tests for the as-yet-uncovered CUJs in a way that keeps the tests organized and maintainable.
 This might also include small updates to the acceptance test framework, e.g. extracting utility functions to enable code reuse or providing relevant functionality for a group of tests.
-  - Tightening all page utility functions to have pre/post checks (in the form of “wait” statements) and proper error messaging, so that it is easier to debug flakes.
+  - Tightening all page utility functions to have pre/post checks (in the form of "wait" statements) and proper error messaging, so that it is easier to debug flakes.
 The pre-check wait ensures that the conditions are good for performing the action, and the post-check wait ensures that the action has fully completed.
   - Deleting e2e tests whose functionality has been fully replaced by the acceptance tests.

 Relevant documents: